 Antioxidant: The Tabernaemontana genus also has strong antioxidant properties.
 While nutritional antioxidants are widely known for their value in maintaining general health, ongoing research also suggests antioxidants could play a critical role in preventing age-related ocular problems like cataracts and macular degeneration.

-Anti-cancer: Studies dating back to 1977 have shown promising results that Tabernaemontana species could help combat cancer.
+Anti-cancer: Studies have shown promising results that Tabernaemontana species could help combat cancer.
 The African species T. elegans was shown to be particularly effective at killing cancer cells.